Online UTI Treatment in Florida: Antibiotics When Appropriate

 5. Follow up if needed.
 If symptoms don't improve within 48 hours of starting antibiotics, contact us or seek in-person evaluation.

-Start your UTI visit — $45 flat
+Start your UTI visit — cash-pay

 Start my visit →